 This should be discussed at, or soon after, diagnosis.
 Semen analysis, counselling, and referral to a fertility clinic for consideration of spermatogenesis induction, should be offered if appropriate.

-Discuss whether treatment is actually required in each individual case.
-Also discuss the different testosterone preparations available, for example daily topical gel, patch, or regular or depot injections.
+If a trial of treatment is indicated, discuss the different testosterone preparations available, for example daily topical gel, patch, or regular or depot injections.

 After the dose has been optimised, annual random levels are sufficient in most cases, with pre dose levels also required in patients on testosterone ester injections.
 Digital rectal examination, prostate specific antigen, full blood count and liver function tests should also be performed annually with dose reduction and or onward referral if abnormalities arise.